elan-ev/opencast-php-library/README.md

 1. The first one is via the Generic `OpencastAPI\OpenCast` which contains all available opencast endpoints.
 The advantage of using this approach would be a better control over all endpoints. <b>(Recommended)</b>

-<b>NOTE:</b> This approach also supports dual node Opencast configuration, you can pass the secondary node config (a.k.a "engage" mostly use for search endpoint) to have it accessible throughout the `OpencastAPI\OpenCast` class.
+<b>NOTE:</b> When your Opencast setup is configured as <b>dual node</b>, one responsible for main functionalities and the other one responsible for presentation <b>(a.k.a "engage node")</b>, you can pass another set of configuration as the second parameter when instantiating the `OpencastAPI\OpenCast`.
+As of verion 1.0, the engage node takes care of search endpoint only.
 ```php

 ```